A book about life that discusses liquor and lovemaking as much as it does the point of it all.

 Judith Lucy has looked everywhere for happiness.
 Growing up a Catholic, she thought about becoming a nun, and later threw herself into work, finding a partner and getting off her face.
 Somehow, none of that worked.

 So lately, she's been asking herself the big questions.
 Why are we here?
 Is there a God?
 What happens when we die?
-And why can't she tell you what her close friends believe in, but she can tell you which ones have herpes?
-No-one could have been more surprised than Judith when she started to find solace and meaning in yoga and meditation, and a newfound appreciation for what others get from their religion.
+And why can't she tell you which of her friends has herpes, but not what they believe in?

-In her first volume of memoir, the bestselling The Lucy Family Alphabet, Judith dealt with her parents.
+In her first volume of memoir, the bestselling The Lucy Family Alphabet, Judith tried to work out her parents.
 In Drink, Smoke, Pass Out, she tries to find out if there's more to life than wanting to suck tequila out of Ryan Gosling's navel.
 With disarming frankness and classic dry wit, she reviews the major paths of her life and, alarmingly, finds herself on a journey.